-Mr. CHENG Kwok Kin Paul (鄭國乾), aged 68, has been an independent non-executive Director since 19 November 2013.
+Mr. CHENG Kwok Kin Paul (鄭國乾), aged 69, has been an independent non-executive Director since 19 November 2013.
 Mr. Cheng has over 30 years of experience in the accounting and finance disciplines.
-Mr. CHENG joined Leach & Co., Chartered Accountants, of London, United Kingdom in 1972, and gualified as a Chartered Accountant in 1976.
+Mr. CHENG joined Leach & Co., Chartered Accountants, of London, United Kingdom in 1972, and qualified as a Chartered Accountant in 1976.
 Mr. CHENG became a partner of the firm in 1978 and retired from the partnership in 1992.
 Mr. CHENG was with Mitsubishi UFJ Securities (HK) Holdings, Limited between April 2006 and December 2012.
 Mr. CHENG joined the company initially as a managing director, head of legal, compliance and company secretary.
 Mr. CHENG was appointed as a board director and deputy president of the company in November 2007 and held these positions until his retirement in December 2012.
 Mr. CHENG was admitted as an Associate of the Institute of Chartered Accountants in England and Wales ("ICAEW") and of the Hong Kong Institute of Certified Public Accountants ("HKICPA") in 1976 and 1982, respectively.
 He was made Fellow of ICAEW in 1982 and Fellow of HKICPA in 1990.
 Mr. CHENG was a member of Corporate Finance Committee of the HKICPA from 2006 to 2012.
-Currently, Mr. CHENG is a member of the Audit Profession Reform Working Group and the Professional Conduct Committee of HKICPA.
-Mr. Cheng was also an independent non-executive director of RM Group Holdings Limited (stock code: 00932) (now known as Shunten International (Holdings) Limited), a company listed on the Main Board of The Hong Kong Stock Exchange, from September 2013 to December 2016.
-Mr. CHENG serves as an independent non-executive director of Kin Yat Holdings Limited (stock code: 00638), a company listed on the Main Board of The Hong Kong Stock Exchange.
+Currently, Mr. CHENG is a member of-the Professional Conduct Committee of HKICPA.
+Mr. CHENG serves as an independent non-executive director of Kin Yat Holdings Limited (stock code: 00638), a company listed on the Main Board of the Hong Kong Stock Exchange.
 Mr. Cheng has been appointed as an independent non-executive director of Bank of Shanghai (Hong Kong) Limited, a restricted licence bank in Hong Kong, since 29 June 2017.

-Mr. KAN E-ting, Martin (簡亦霆), aged 37, has been an independent non-executive Director since 19 November 2013.
+Mr. KAN E-ting, Martin (簡亦霆), aged 38, has been an independent non-executive Director since 19 November 2013.
 Mr. KAN graduated from the University of Sydney with a bachelor's degree in engineering majoring in software engineering in 2005 and a bachelor's degree in laws in 2007.
 Mr. KAN joined Mallesons Stephen Jaques (now known as King & Wood Mallesons) in August 2008 as a trainee solicitor and left the firm as a solicitor in corporate finance and capital markets practice in February 2013.
 Mr. KAN was admitted as a lawyer of the Supreme Court of New South Wales, Australia, in July 2008.
 Mr. KAN was admitted as a solicitor of the High Court of Hong Kong in April 2011.
 From April 2013 to December 2016, he was the deputy general manager and general manager of Ming Hong Technology (Shenzhen) Limited and Shenzhen Ming Hong Technology Limited respectively, which are primarily engaged in the business relating to the design and production of consumer electronics products.

-Mr. LO Wan Sing, Vincent (盧溫勝), aged 72, has been an independent non-executive Director since 19 November 2013.
+Mr. LO Wan Sing, Vincent (盧溫勝), aged 73, is an independent non-executive Director since 19 November 2013.
 Mr. LO is a member of the Chinese People's Political Consultative Conference, with a Silver Bauhinia Star (S.B.S.) awarded on 1 July 2017 by the Hong Kong Special Administrative Region Government.
-Mr. LO serves as a non-executive director of Good Resources Holdings Limited (Stock code: 00109) and an independent non-executive director of Ever Harvest Group Holdings Limited (Stock code: 01549), both companies listed on the Main Board of the Hong Kong Stock Exchange.
+Mr. LO serves as an independent non-executive director of Ever Harvest Group Holdings Limited (stock code: 01549) which listed on the main board of the Hong Kong Stock Exchange.
+Mr. LO was a non-executive director of Good Resources Holdings Limited, a company listed on the main board of the Hong Kong Stock Exchange (stock code: 00109), during June 2015 to July 2020.